c-base/astrocize/Hydraulic Orbital Swimming Emulator (H.O.S.E.)/README.md

 ## Additional ideas:

  * change handles to a rail that goes around the water tank
- * add VR to the device to allow swimming your favourite envrionment
+ * add VR to the device to allow swimming your favorite environment
  * different temperatures can be applied to the water to induce additional effects

 ## Resources used: